-Nicki Minaj's Biggest Feuds: From Remy Ma to Miley Cyrus
+Nicki Minaj's Biggest Feuds: From Cardi B to Miley Cyrus

 Nicki Minaj has long questioned fellow stars about "what's good."

-The rapper has been making headlines recently due to a renewed feud with Remy Ma, with whom she has feuded for a decade.
-Almost two weeks ago, Ma released the track "shETHER," which contains the line "F--k Nicki Minaj" and accuses Nicki of everything from plastic surgery to infidelity.
+The Queen rapper has been making headlines recently due to her explosive New York Fashion Week fight with Cardi B. Minaj has also made headlines over the years for her feud with Remy Ma, with whom she has feuded for a decade.
+Ma had released the track "shETHER," which contains the line "F--k Nicki Minaj" and accuses Nicki of everything from plastic surgery to infidelity.

 Check out more of Nicki's feuds: